Personal Data & Legal Basis

-This guide explains how to properly document personal data in your dataset, including privacy levels, consent requirements, and best practices for compliance.
+This guide explains how to properly document personal data in your dataset, including privacy levels, lawful bases (consent, ToS, licenses, etc.), and best practices for compliance.

 Personal Data Levels